FoxChrisRealTheGit/react-stylux-navigation/README.md

 </Container1>
 ```
 This is just a basic example of what can be done with stylux.
 Basic documentation on the current blocks can be seen below, a more comprehensive website is currently being worked on.
+### Animation Notes:

+**The animation library is currently mostly from: animate.css, please see [Acknowledgments](#acknowledgments) for full acknowledgment.**

+#### defaults

+all blocks have access to:
+- animationIterationCount in the form of: props.aniCount,
+- animationTimingFunction in the form of: props.aniTime,
+- animationName in the form of: props.aniName,
+- animationDuration in the form of: props.aniDur,
+- transformOrigin in the form of: props.transformOrigin,

+animate.css recommends the following defaults:
+aniDur ='1s'
+aniFillMode = 'both'

+if wanting an infinite animation:
+aniCount = 'infinite'

+#### Animation Names

+to see what these do, please refer to animation [Acknowledgments](#acknowledgments) or go to http://daneden.me/animate
+each animation will be associated with suggested defaults, these will be improved as more testing is accomplished.

+- bounce
+    - transform-origin: center bottom
+- pulse
+- handShake
+    - animation-timing-function: ease-in-out
+- jello
+    - transform-origin: center
+- bounceIn
+    - animation-duration: 0.75s
+- bounceInDown
+- bounceInLeft
+- bounceInRight
+- bounceInUp
+- bounceOut
+- bounceOutLeft
+- bounceOutRight
+- bounceOutUp
+- fadeIn
+- fadeOut
+- flipInX (needs better integration)
+- flipInY (needs better integration)
+- flipOutX (needs better integration)
+- flipOutY (needs better integration)
+- hinge
+    - animation-duration: 2s
+- slideInLeft
+- slideInRight
+- slideOutLeft
+- slideOutRight

+### Responsive Notes:
+There are two breakpoints on the follow elements:
+* containers
+* holders
+* headings
+* paragraphs
+* images

+#### Small Breakpoint:
+use this through props as: smdis
+the breakpoint for this is currently set at max-width: 440px (subject to change)

+#### Medium Breakpoint:
+use this through props as: mddis
+the breakpoint for this is currently set at min-width: 441px and max-width: 760px (subject to change)

 ## Documentation: